 This is what I could find:

-- Emoxypine inhibits free radicals and increases antioxidant enzymes (has neuroprotective effects)
+- Emoxypine inhibits free radicals and increases antioxidant enzymes (helps with learning and memory processes)

-Emoxypine has also shown to improve cognitive function in patients with Alzheimer’s disease as well as shown to improve memory in patients with Parkinson’s disease.
+It has also been shown to improve cognitive function in patients with Alzheimer's disease.

 What Are The Benefits & Side Effects?

-As briefly mentioned above Emoxypine seems to be very effective when it comes to certain type of conditions.
+As briefly mentioned above Emoxypine seems to be very effective when it comes to certain types of conditions.

 These conditions are: